"

 Introduction: the innovation that changed the world

-The invention of the moveable-type printing press by Johannes Gutenberg in the mid-15th century marks an extremely important moment in human history.
+The invention of the moveable-type printing press by Johannes Gutenberg in the mid-15th century marks one of the most important turning points in human history.
 This revolutionary technology forever altered how knowledge was produced, shared, and consumed.
-Prior to its development, books were rare, expensive, and manually transcribed by scribes—a process that could take months or even years.
-Gutenberg’s innovation revolutionized access to knowledge, elevated literacy, and fueled transformative movements such as the Renaissance and the Reformation.
+Prior to its development, books were rare, expensive, and laboriously copied by hand by scribes—a process that could take months or even years.
+Only elite institutions like churches and universities, or wealthy individuals, could afford extensive collections of manuscripts.
+Gutenberg’s innovation dramatically increased access to knowledge, elevating literacy and fueling transformative movements such as the Renaissance and the Reformation.
+Indeed, before the digital age, Gutenberg’s press did more to democratize knowledge than any prior innovation.
 According to A&E Television Networks, Gutenberg’s press enabled unprecedented access to printed material, stimulating learning and communication across Europe (A&E Television Networks, n.d.).
+In short, an explosion of information became possible—ushering in an “information revolution” centuries before our modern Internet.

 Early printing technologies & their limitations